xgt-network/xgt/README.md

 ## Building

 We **strongly** recommend using one of our pre-built Docker images or using Docker to build XGT.
-Both of these processes are described in the [Quickstart Guide](https://github.com/xgt-network/xgt/blob/master/doc/exchangequickstart.md).
+Both of these processes are described in the [Mining XGT](https://github.com/xgt-network/xgt/wiki/Mining-XGT).

-But if you would still like to build from source, we also have [build instructions](https://github.com/xgt-network/xgt/blob/master/doc/building.md) for Linux (Ubuntu LTS) and macOS.
+To build from source, we also have [build instructions](https://github.com/xgt-network/xgt/wiki/Compiling-XGT) for Linux (Ubuntu 20.04 LTS) and macOS.

 ## Dockerized P2P Node